Small Language Models Improve Giants by Rewriting Their Outputs: Conclusion

 \section{Conclusion}

-In this work, we introduced \ours{}, a novel approach that leverages a small corrector module to enhance the performance of LLMs for specific tasks.
-Unlike parameter-efficient fine-tuning methods our approach does not require access to the model or substantial computational resources.
-Our experiments demonstrate that even a relatively small, 250M-parameter corrector can improve the performance of a much larger LM with 62 billion parameters while exhibiting robustness against different prompts.
+In this work, we introduce \ours{}, a novel approach that leverages a small corrector module to enhance the performance of LLMs in the presence of training data. \ours{} leverages the diversity of the LLM generations to rank, edit and combine the candidates.
+Unlike parameter-efficient fine-tuning methods, our approach does not require access to the model or substantial computational resources.
+Our experiments demonstrate that even a relatively small corrector (250M) can improve the performance of a much larger LM (62B), while exhibiting robustness against different prompts.
 Furthermore, we showcase that the corrector can be successfully applied to models of different scale or architecture without any retraining.
-These findings offer a promising solution for improving LLM performance in a practical and resource-efficient manner and open up new possibilities for the utilization and deployment of LLMs in real-world applications.
+These findings offer a promising solution for improving LLM performance in a practical and resource-efficient manner and open up new possibilities for the utilization and deployment of LLMs in real-world applications alongside smaller task-specific models.